Rigid vs. Flexible vs. Foldable: Choosing the Right Solar Panel for Your Van

 Easy to aim at the sun for maximum short-term power input.

-For a serious van conversion, using a mix, rigid on the roof for baseline power and a foldable panel on the ground for quick supplemental charging, often offers the best flexibility and total power output.
+For a serious van conversion, using a mix of rigid panels on the roof for baseline power and a foldable panel on the ground for quick supplemental charging often offers the best flexibility and total power output.

 This article should help you decide which physical panel type is right for you.
-Now, let’s figure out how big that panel needs to be: The Ultimate Guide to Off-Grid Power for Digital Nomads & Van Life.
+Now, let’s figure out how big that panel needs to be: Is 100W Enough?
+Choosing the Right Panel Size.